 - Create Your Party

 You should see your friends and family listed here.
-Select all the members of your Park Pass Reservation party.
+Select all the members of your Park Pass Reservation party that you want to include in the reservation.

 - Select the Date